chaincodelabs/research-site/research-intro.md

 Research questions in Bitcoin as viewed through the economic lens may include:

 * **Bitcoin price analysis.** What influences the price of Bitcoin?
 See e.g. [How Futures Trading Changed Bitcoin Prices](https://www.frbsf.org/economic-research/wp-content/uploads/sites/4/el2018-12.pdf) by Hale et al.
-* **Optional transaction fee policies.** How is Bitcoin's block space market organized?
-What do fee rates depend upon?
+* **Wallet management.** Bitcoin users bid on block space, which is a limited resource.
+When constructing transactions, wallets face a trade-off between getting a transaction promptly confirmed vs overpaying in fees.
+The relevant research questions may be: how is Bitcoin's block space market organized?
 How should wallets construct transactions from their available unspent transaction outputs (see [Coin selection](https://bitcoinops.org/en/topics/coin-selection/) and [An Evaluation of Coin SelectionStrategies](https://murch.one/erhardt2016coinselection.pdf) by Mark Erhardt)?
+Moreover, unconfirmed transaction may be _replaced_ ([replace-by-fee, or RBF](https://bitcoinops.org/en/topics/replace-by-fee/)).
+What is the optimal replacement strategy for a wallet, and how does it affect the overall dynamics of the block space market?
+An additional aspect that becomes especially relevant for high-volume wallets is UXTO (unspent transaction output) management.
+Under what conditions is it worth it to consolidate small UTXOs?
+What privacy implications does it entail?
+* **Block building.** On the other side of the block space market are miner who collect unconfirmed transaction into blocks in exchange for block subsidy and fees.
+Generally speaking, block building is an instance of the knapsack problem; however, there are many Bitcoin-specific considerations to this process (see e.g. [Improvement on the current block building algorithm](https://gist.github.com/Xekyo/5cb413fe9f26dbce57abfd344ebbfaf2#file-candidate-set-based-block-building-md) by Mark Erhardt and Clara Shikhelman).
 * **Mining economics.** What factors influence miners' behavior?
 Under what conditions is mining profitable?
 (See [The Economics of Bitcoin Mining, or Bitcoin in the Presence of Adversaries](https://asset-pdf.scinapse.io/prod/2188530018/2188530018.pdf) by Kroll et al.)
+* **Bitcoin's wider economic impact.** How does Bitcoin adoption influence the global economy?
+For example, what role does or could it play in the remittance market?
+What are the effects of adopting Bitcoin as legal tender (as done in El Salvador)?
+How does Bitcoin mining impact the energy markets?

 Papers on economic analysis of Bitcoin include: